Online Master of Arts in Indigenous Education

 • Issues related to Indigenous language and culture.

 A passion for Indigenous education is an essential quality for any student in this program.
-If you have a deep interest in working with and within Indigenous communities or schools, this program may be perfect for you.
-Strong writing skills are also a prerequisite for success.
+If you have a deep interest in working with Indigenous communities or schools, this may be the right master’s program for you.
 Experience in Indigenous education is valuable, but not a requirement to apply.

 Does completing this degree directly lead to a teaching certification?

-While this program supports the development of context, knowledge and talents related to Indigenous education, it does not lead to a teaching certification.
-You’ll need to complete additional courses outside of ASU Online to earn this certification.
+No. While this program supports the development of context, knowledge and talents related to Indigenous education, it does not lead to a teaching certification.
+To earn this certification, you’ll need to complete additional courses outside of ASU Online.

-By emphasizing key topics related to education and Indigenous studies, the curriculum can prepare you to work with and in tribal communities.
+By emphasizing key topics related to Indigenous education, the curriculum can prepare you to work with and within tribal communities.
 The culminating project centers on your areas of professional interest, such as addressing a specific need in your community.
 Featured courses include:

 Core